celalaygar/Spring-Boot-ReactJS-WebSocket/README.md

 npm i web-vitals
 npm start
 ```
-After starting if you see this problem ` Module not found: Error: Can't resolve 'net' in 'node_modules/stompjs/lib'` you need to type this code on terminal
+After starting Frontend if you see this problem ` Module not found: Error: Can't resolve 'net' in 'node_modules/stompjs/lib'` you need to type this code on terminal
 ```
 npm i net -S
 ```